rurreac/slider/README.md

 #### Common Client Flags

-##### `-colorless`:
+##### `--colorless`:
-Same as with the Server, by default, regardless of the OS, if Slider runs on a PTY, logs will show their log level using colors.
+The same as with the Server, by default, regardless of the OS, if Slider runs on a PTY, logs will show their log level using colors.
 If this flag is passed then logs will have no colors.

-##### `-keepalive`:
+##### `--keepalive`:
-By default, Slider pings every Server Session (every 60s) to ensure its available, otherwise kills the Session.
+By default, Slider pings every Server Session (every 60s) to ensure it's available, otherwise it kills the Session.

 This value can be changed to any other duration value.
 If the value introduced is inferior to 5s, Slider will override it to this one.